 - Nearest station: Canary Wharf DLR

-- Directions: the restaurant faces Canary Wharf Tower - see the map at the top of the page
+- Directions: the restaurant faces Canary Wharf Tower - see the map on this page

 - Closed: check for opening times over Christmas and other Religious Holidays